10 Great Latinx TV Shows To Watch To Celebrate Hispanic Heritage Month

 Elite (Netflix)

-If you wanted high school drama, look no further than Elite.
+If you want high school drama, look no further than Elite.
 In this popular Spanish teen thriller, three working-class students enroll at an elite secondary school through a scholarship program, and the wealthy students there see that as a challenge to their hold of the school hierarchy.

 When I watch Elite, it sort of reminds me of shows like The Chair or Gossip Girl.
 There’s so much drama that happens at these schools that it’s almost laughable, but at the same time, it’s not afraid to touch on more serious issues such as the divide between classes, and the equality amongst peers when it comes to looking for colleges or new chances once high school is done.
 It’s definitely one of the best international Netflix shows, and everyone should give it a chance if they haven’t watched it yet.
+There are plenty of seasons with different characters, so it’s the perfect show to binge.

 Gentefied (Netflix)